Top ranked cerebral palsy claims lawyers

 Can negligent maternity care cause brain injury from hyponatraemia?

 Hyponatraemia from ‘water intoxication’ in childbirth most commonly arises from incorrect fluid management in hospital.
 Labouring women’s fluid input and output should be monitored and recorded in their records.
 Imbalances should be recognised and treated.
 In a hospital setting, correct fluid management is basic nursing and midwifery care.
+If a birthing mother or her baby suffer permanent injury as a result of hyponatraemia during maternity or neonatal hospital care, they may be entitled to claim compensation.

 They have a great deal of knowledge and expertise, and client care seems to be their top priority.